Franchise your business

 Advertising and marketing fees are also usually charged as a fixed percentage of the sales achieved by franchisees.
 These can range from 1 per cent to as much as 5 per cent of gross sales.
 These fees are used to fund the regional and national marketing, advertising and brand awareness initiatives that you carry out on behalf of your franchisees.

 Your bank may have specialist franchising advisers who can work with you on your franchising business plan and the fees you plan to charge.
 You may also want to take franchise finance advice from your accountant or a specialist consultant.
-See choose and work with an accountant.
+See choose an accountant for your business.